 Sidecar: iPad as graphics tablet for a Mac

 For Adobe users, an intriguing new feature of macOS 10.15 Catalina is Sidecar, a feature that lets you use an iPad as an additional display for a Mac, and Apple Pencil as a stylus for Mac applications shown on the iPad screen.
 In other words, Apple has added a feature that was previously available only through third-party applications such as Astropad Studio and Duet Pro, or by buying an expensive Wacom Cintiq graphics tablet with display.

-I tried out Sidecar briefly on my Catalina test volume, and it seemed to work great in Photoshop, Lightroom Classic, and Lightroom 6.
+I don’t use Sidecar very much, but it seems to work well in Photoshop and Lightroom Classic.
 Apple Pencil pressure sensitivity was recognized by all three applications.
 That makes me think that Sidecar is sending the same type of pressure data that other Mac-compatible tablets use.
 However, none of those applications currently take advantage of double-tapping the Apple Pencil tip to switch to another tool or mode.
 But that’s a minor thing, since all other Sidecar features appear to work fine.

 External GPU support

 In macOS 10.13.4, Apple added support for external graphics processing units, called external GPUs or eGPUs.
 The idea is that you put a powerful graphics card inside a box and connect it to your Mac using Thunderbolt, and that upgrades the graphics capabilities of your Mac.
 I use one to boost the weak internal graphics hardware in my 13-inch MacBook Pro.